mypreview/woo-additional-terms/readme.txt

 = 1.0.3 =

 = 1.0.2 =
+* Compatible with WordPress 4.7.0
-* Compatible with WordPress 4.7 and WooCommerce 2.6.9.
+* Compatible with WordPress 2.6.9

 = 1.0.1 =
-* Plugin screenshots added.
+* Added screenshots.

 = 1.0.0 =
 * Initial release.